The Collection of Contemporary Art

-Bryan Adams, Nina Ansari, Abel Barroso, Joseph Bascai, Fides Becker, Sibylle Bergemann, Eelco Brand, Phil Collins, Max Delgado, Nikolaus Eberstaller, Angele Etoundi Essamba, Arno Fischer, Rene Francisco, Lutz Friedel, Miklos Gaál, Aliosky Garcìa, Andreas Gefeller, Maya Gold, Dionísio González, Edward B. Gordon, Paul Graham, Isca Greenfield Sanders, Timothey Greenfield Sanders, Sam Grigorian, Jaqueline Brito Jorge, Yamilys Brito Jorge, Yang Kailiang, Kcho, Ola Kolehmainen, Mariléne Oliver, Osmeivy Ortega, Luis Lamothe, Sigalit Landau, Andreas Leikauf, Alexis Leyva, Martin Liebscher, Niko Luoma, Rudi Meisel, Roger Melis, Ibrahim Miranda, Tsering Nyandak, Jyrki Parantainen, Julio Cesar Peña, Dan Perjovschi, Lázaro Saavedra, Charles Sandison, Arthur Sarkissian, Gundula Schulze-Eldowy, Wilken Skurk, Christian Stötzner, Caro Suerkemper, Eve Sussman, Reinerio Tamayo, Santeri Tuori, Janaína Tschäpe, Carlos Quintana, Philipp Valenta, Joel Valdivia, Raissa Venables, Miriam Vlaming, Trak Wendisch, Piet Wessing, Sue Williamson, and Harf Zimmermann.
+Bryan Adams, Nina Ansari, Abel Barroso, Joseph Bascai, Fides Becker, Sibylle Bergemann, Eelco Brand, Phil Collins, Max Delgado, Nikolaus Eberstaller, Angele Etoundi Essamba, Arno Fischer, Rene Francisco, Lutz Friedel, Miklos Gaál, Aliosky Garcìa, Andreas Gefeller, Maya Gold, Dionísio González, Edward B. Gordon, Paul Graham, Isca Greenfield Sanders, Timothey Greenfield Sanders, Sam Grigorian, Jaqueline Brito Jorge, Yamilys Brito Jorge, Yang Kailiang, Kcho, Ola Kolehmainen, Mariléne Oliver, Osmeivy Ortega, Luis Lamothe, Sigalit Landau, Andreas Leikauf, Alexis Leyva, Martin Liebscher, Niko Luoma, Rudi Meisel, Roger Melis, Ibrahim Miranda, Tsering Nyandak, Jyrki Parantainen, Julio Cesar Peña, Dan Perjovschi, Lázaro Saavedra, Charles Sandison, Arthur Sarkissian, Gundula Schulze-Eldowy, Wilken Skurk, Christian Stötzner, Caro Suerkemper, Eve Sussman, Reinerio Tamayo, Santeri Tuori, Janaína Tschäpe, Carlos Quintana, Philipp Valenta, Joel Valdivia, Raissa Venables, Miriam Vlaming, Trak Wendisch, Piet Wessing, Sue Williamson and Harf Zimmermann

-Film and graphics – A collection of 15 posters by Cuban artists, 2009
+A collection of 15 posters by Cuban artists, 2009

 Accessibility is undeniably one of printmaking’s most important features.
 From its production to its reception, this art form offers an enormous potential to provoke cultural and socio-political debate.
 Aligned with the interest of nurturing social discourses, with the activities of the Reinbeckhallen’s onsite printing workshop Werkstatt Neue Drucke and in dialogue with the exhibition program, […]